begelb/MLCD/README.md

 - The file ```src/config.py``` and the files inside ```config``` are based on the contents of the GitHub repository [MORALS: Morse Graph-aided discovery of Regions of Attraction in a learned Latent Space](https://github.com/Ewerton-Vieira/MORALS/tree/main) written by **Ewerton Vieira, Aravind Sivaramakrishnan, and Sumanth Tangirala** (2023) and available under MIT License.
 See LICENSE.md for copyright information pertaining to these files.

-- The authors acknowledge the [Office of Advanced Research Computing (OARC)](https://oarc.rutgers.edu) at Rutgers, The State University of New Jersey for providing access to the Amarel cluster and associated research computing resources that have contributed to any results included in ```output```.
+- The authors acknowledge the [Office of Advanced Research Computing (OARC)](https://oarc.rutgers.edu) at Rutgers, The State University of New Jersey for providing access to the Amarel cluster and associated research computing resources that have been used to develop and run this code.

-- [GitHub Copilot](https://github.com/features/copilot), developed by **GitHub, OpenAI, and Microsoft** (2024), was used in the creation of this software with Duplicate Detection filtering feature set to “Block."
+- [GitHub Copilot](https://github.com/features/copilot), developed by **GitHub, OpenAI, and Microsoft** (2024), was used in the development of this code with Duplicate Detection filtering feature set to “Block."
 See the [GitHub Copilot FAQ](https://github.com/features/copilot) for further information about copyright and training data.

 - The files ```network.py``` and ```train.py``` contain modified source code from [PyTorch Tutorials](https://github.com/pytorch/tutorials) written by **Pytorch contributors** (2017-2022).
 See LICENSE.md for copyright information pertaining to these files.

-- [Visual Studio Code](https://code.visualstudio.com), developed by **Microsoft** (2024), was used in the creation of this software.
+- [Visual Studio Code](https://code.visualstudio.com), developed by **Microsoft** (2024), was used in the development of this code.